-To mark these events, we explore how organisations can create working environments that enable autistic employees to thrive and drive real bottom-line results.
+In this blog post, we explore how organisations can create working environments that enable employees with autism to thrive and drive real bottom-line results.

 What is autism?